apache/superset/docs/installation.rst

     docker-compose exec superset bash
     bash docker-init.sh

-After several minutes for sueprset initialization to finish, you can open a a browser and view `http://localhost:8088` to start your journey.
+After several minutes for superset initialization to finish, you can open a browser and view `http://localhost:8088` to start your journey.

 Or if you're curious and want to install superset from bottom up, then go